float3/float3.github.io/quartz-local/elm-graph/README.md

 Dragging a node pins it: the forces go on pushing at it, it does not move, and everything else rearranges itself around where it has been put.
 Letting go unpins it.
-A node is also a link, so the click that ends a drag would otherwise follow it — the drag remembers whether the mouse travelled more than three pixels, and the click after one that did is swallowed.
+A node is also a link, so the click that ends a drag would otherwise follow it — every drag remembers whether the mouse travelled more than three pixels, and the click after one that did is swallowed.
+Three rather than one because pressing a trackpad moves the pointer a little on the way down, and that is a click.

-Dragging the background pans, and the wheel zooms about the pointer, between a quarter and four times, on d3's own curve of two to the power of the delta over five hundred.
+A click on the background — down and up in the same place — opens the whole-site graph, because the button in the corner is easy to miss and a graph that small is mostly an invitation to see a bigger one.
+Dragging the background pans instead, and the wheel zooms about the pointer, between a quarter and four times, on d3's own curve of two to the power of the delta over five hundred.
 Both are the `viewBox` and nothing else: no transform on the nodes, no second coordinate system, and a stylesheet that goes on measuring strokes and font sizes in the units it was written in.
 Labels fade in above life size, which is the old graph's arithmetic, so that zooming into a corner